On Gizatullin's Problem for quartic surfaces of Picard rank $2$: Gizatullin's problem for quartics with Picard rank

 For each pair $(g,d)$ in \eqref{table:boldCurves} above or $(g,d)=(3,6)$, the Fano $3$-fold $Y$, as well as the values of $g^+$, $d^+$, $a$, $b$ and $c$, are displayed in the following table:

 \end{rem}

-We are now ready to realize automorphisms of \emph{general} smooth quartic surfaces with Picard rank $2$ and discriminant $r \in \mathcal{R}_1 \cup \mathcal{R}_2 \cup \mathcal{R}_3$ as restrictions of Cremona transformations of $\PP^3$ constructed from Sarkisov links.
-In what follows we make this generality condition on smooth quartic surfaces precise.
+We are now ready to realize the generators of $\Aut^{\pm}(S)$ of a smooth quartic surface $S$ with Picard rank $2$ and discriminant $r \in \mathcal{R}_1 \cup \mathcal{R}_2 \cup \mathcal{R}_3$ as restrictions of Cremona transformations of $\PP^3$.
+These Cremona transformations will be constructed as compositions of Sarkisov links initiated by blowing up smooth curves $C\subset S$ with invariants $(g,d)$ listed in Table \eqref{table:boldCurves}.
+However, for the blowup of $C$ to initiate a Sarkisov link, we need that $C$ satisfies the generality conditions \eqref{genCond1} and \eqref{genCond2} of Theorem \ref{thm:blancLamyCurves}.